Salesforce Data Integration: Definition, Challenges, Benefits, and Implementation

 Salesforce Data Integration Best Practices

-Merging your data in Salesforce can go horribly wrong if you don’t take the necessary precautions into consideration.
-Bad data integration practices could lead to permanent data loss or misplacement, which will harm business decisions.
+Merging your data in Salesforce can lead to permanent data loss or misplacement, which will harm business decisions.

-To protect your business and customers’ data, here are Salesforce data integration best practices to follow.
+To protect your business and customers’ data, here are best practices for Salesforce data integration.

 Tidy your Data